A privately developed housing estate situated on the eastern edge of Selsdon, and sometimes considered to be part of Addington

 The Forestdale Centre is a shopping precinct located near the junction of Featherbed Lane and Selsdon Park Road.
 In addition to the Forestdale Arms pub, the centre is graced by McDermott’s, which in 2012 won the award for Independent Fish & Chip Restaurant of The Year.

 According to Ofsted, Forestdale primary school serves a very diverse community, with almost half the pupils coming from minority ethnic backgrounds, though most pupils speak English as their first language.
-Ofsted rated Forestdale a good school following its January 2017 inspection.
+However, the school’s make-up does not reflect the demographics of Forestdale as a whole, where almost three-quarters of residents are white British.

 Postcode area: Croydon, CR0